Cryogenic shock exfoliation for ultrahigh mobility rhombohedral graphite nanoelectronics: Introduction

-Here, we introduce cryogenic shock exfoliation to selectively increase the yield of metastable stacking orders.
-Prior work has shown that the energetic competition between rhombohedral and Bernal stacking is closely balanced, with rhombohedral stacking selectively favored by the application of electric fields or local mechanical forces\cite{yankowitz_electric_2014,jiang_Manipulation_2018,yang_stacking_2019,li_Global_2020,dey_Uniaxial_2024}.
+Here, we introduce cryogenic shock exfoliation as an easily implementable approach to selectively increase the yield of metastable stacking orders.
+Prior work has shown that the energetic competition between rhombohedral and Bernal stacking is closely balanced, with rhombohedral stacking selectively favored by the application of electric fields or local mechanical forces\cite{yankowitz_electric_2014,jiang_Manipulation_2018,yang_stacking_2019,li_Global_2020,gao_largearea_2020,bouhafs_synthesis_2021,dey_Uniaxial_2024}.
 Our technique is inspired by numerical simulations which suggest that the energetic competition between rhombohedral and Bernal stacking can be tuned using shear stress\cite{nery_LongRange_2020}.
 We induce a large stress in graphite flakes during the exfoliation process by leveraging the differential thermal contraction between polymer based tape, graphite, and a silicon substrate upon rapid immersion in liquid nitrogen.
 We find that flakes produced by this `cryogenic shock' method contain ${\sim}32\%$ rhombohedral stacking, several times more than in flakes produced by typical methods.
 More importantly, we routinely identify uniform rhombohedral domains exceeding $1000\,\mu\mathrm{m}^2$.
-Combined with a low-pressure vdW-assembly technique that suppresses stacking-order relaxation during transfer, we achieve fabrication yields of ${\sim}90\%$ and demonstrate rhombohedral devices with areas exceeding $1300\,\mu\mathrm{m}^2$.
+Combined with a low-pressure vdW-assembly technique that suppresses stacking-order relaxation during transfer, we achieve fabrication yields of ${\sim}90\%$ and demonstrate rhombohedral devices with areas exceeding $1300\,\mu\mathrm{m}^2$ - making our methods the first to reliably fabricate strongly correlated vdW-devices based on metastable materials, including moir\'e systems.
 We establish the quality of these devices through three independent probes: nanoSQUID-on-tip imaging reveals uniform spin magnetization over the entire $10\times10\,\mu\mathrm{m}^2$ device area; transverse magnetic focusing establishes a disorder mean free path exceeding $200\,\mu\mathrm{m}$ at low temperature; and temperature-dependent transport in channels of varying width reveals a crossover from Poiseuille to porous electron flow, a hydrodynamic regime accessible only when the device dimension substantially exceeds the Gurzhi length\cite{gurzhi_MINIMUM_1963}.
 Our results establish that strongly correlated phases in a metastable vdW material can be purposefully stabilized on length scales compatible with a wide range of mesoscopic quantum electronics.